-Part 4 of the FMC Act introduces a new governance and accountability framework to achieve this goal.
-This framework will apply to managed investment scheme (MIS) managers, debt issuers, restricted schemes and their respective supervisors or trustees.
+Part 4 of the FMC Act has a governance and accountability framework to achieve this goal.
+This framework applies to managed investment scheme (MIS) managers, debt issuers, restricted schemes and their respective supervisors or trustees.

-It imposes statutory duties of care on licensed supervisors and on managers of managed investments schemes.
-Managers of managed investment schemes must also act in the best interests of investors.
-These general good conduct duties set the tone for the overall accountability framework and apply in addition to the more specific duties relating to particular circumstances.
+Managers of MISs must act in the best interests of investors.
+These general good conduct duties set the tone for the overall accountability framework and apply in addition to the more specific duties for particular circumstances.

 Ensuring that managers and supervisors have a clear understanding of their respective roles, and holding them to account, is central to building investor trust.

-Our governance and accountability information factsheets summarise the key accountabilities and responsibilities under the FMC Act:
+See our guidance and information sheets that detail the key accountabilities and responsibilities under the FMC Act: